Trustees of the Barry Congregation of Jehovah’s Witnesses (Appellant) v BXB (Respondent)

 Case ID: 2021/0089

-Did the Court of Appeal wrongly find the Trustees of the Barry Congregation of Jehovah’s Witnesses (“the Congregation”) to be vicariously liable for a rape committed by one of their elders?
+Did the Court of Appeal wrongly find the appellant, part of the Jehovah's Witness organisation, to be vicariously liable for a rape committed by one of their elders?

 In 2017, Mrs B brought a claim for damages against the worldwide governing body of the Jehovah’s Witnesses, Watchtower and Bible Tract Society of Pennsylvania, and the appellant, the Trustees of the Congregation.
 She claimed that they were responsible in law (or, “vicariously liable”) for the rape, because of the nature of their relationship with Mr Sewell and because of the connection between that relationship and the commission of the rape.

-Both the High Court and the Court of Appeal found in Mrs B’s favour.
-The Trustees of the Congregation now appeal to the Supreme Court.
+Both the High Court and the Court of Appeal found in Mrs B's favour.
+The appellant now appeals to the Supreme Court.

 Trustees of Barry Congregation of Jehovah's Witnesses